Utshav-paudel/Real-Time-Number-Plate-detection/README.md

 ## Project Setup

+Follow this steps to get your real time number plate detection ready

 * Make an environment with python=3.8 using the following command
 ``` bash
 conda create --prefix ./env python==3.8 -y